Market Harborough & Bosworth Partnership

 - Reception staff are provided with gloves for the handling of sample pots and sharps bins

-- Clinical waste is categorized and stored in line with our waste management policy and collected weekly, waste transfer sheets are stored and archived for 5 years.
+- Clinical waste is categorised and stored in line with our waste management policy and collected weekly, waste transfer sheets are stored and archived for 5 years.
+Administration teams.

 - Domestic waste is disposed of by the local council.
 Collections take place weekly